openworm/org.geppetto.recording/README.rst

   from `NEURON <http://www.neuron.yale.edu/neuron/>`_ or `Brian <http://briansimulator.org/>`_.
   Note that for NEURON, the standard installer is not enough - you need to be able to run ``import neuron`` or ``import brian`` from the Python console.
-  For installation instructions, see `Optional: Installing NEURON and Brian`_.
+  For installation instructions, see the `Appendix: Installing NEURON and Brian`_.

 Installation
 ------------